staabm/staabm.github.io/_posts/2022-05-01-phpstan-dba.md

 ### Installation

-see the [phpstandba GitHub Repository](https://github.com/staabm/phpstan-dba) for usage instructions and setup.
+see the [phpstan-dba GitHub Repository](https://github.com/staabm/phpstan-dba) for usage instructions and setup.

 ### 💌 Support phpstan-dba